Andcart/sola-dk/README.md

 # Sola-DK: Cross-Chain Bridge Event Listener Simulator

-This repository contains a Python script that simulates a critical backend component of a cross-chain bridge.
-It is designed as an architectural showcase, demonstrating a robust, modular, and asynchronous approach to monitoring blockchain events and orchestrating cross-chain actions.
+This project is a Python-based simulation of a critical backend component for a cross-chain bridge.
+It serves as an architectural showcase, demonstrating a robust, modular, and asynchronous approach to monitoring blockchain events and orchestrating cross-chain actions.

 ## Concept

 A cross-chain bridge allows users to transfer assets or data from one blockchain (the *source chain*) to another (the *destination chain*).
 A common mechanism for this is the "lock-and-mint" model:

-1. A user **locks** their assets in a smart contract on the source chain (e.g., locking ETH on Ethereum).
+1. A user **locks** their assets in a smart contract on the source chain (e.g., locking WETH on Ethereum).
 2. A network of off-chain listeners (oracles) detects this `TokensLocked` event.
-3. These listeners then trigger a transaction on the destination chain to **mint** a corresponding wrapped asset (e.g., minting ETH-on-Polygon).
+3. These listeners then trigger a transaction on the destination chain to **mint** a corresponding wrapped asset (e.g., minting WETH-on-Polygon).

 This project simulates the off-chain listener component.
 It monitors a contract on a source chain for specific events, processes the event data, enriches it with external information (like token price), and then simulates the final transaction on the destination chain.